 The Mission will endeavour to make skills in Hospitality and Tourism industry aspirational.
 A National Campaign will be launched to create awareness and a positive perception about career in hospitality and tourism sector.
 State wise camps will be organised for skills awareness and mobilization.
 Promotion will be carried out through skill ambassadors including eminent personalities.
-Government will promote use of certified, skilled manpower for its work and projects through enabling provisions in their contracts.
-Industry will also be encouraged to follow suit and pay skill premium to skilled and semi-skilled workers.
 Tourism and Hospitality Skill Awards will be instituted in partnership with major stakeholders.